 4.0 Now that you have considered how your project could respond to the WHS you have the basis for considering the design choices you can make.
 This will then help you to establish if your project can be designed to have a positive response to the WHS and not cause harmful impacts.

-The table below can be used to consider your project and how it either positively or negatively impacts the WHS.
-The examples below are simple questions you can ask yourself as to how you could consider both positive and negative impacts and think about some possible solutions that have been developed through the checklist process thus far.
+The headings below can be used to consider your project and how it either positively or negatively impacts the WHS.
+The examples given are simple questions you can ask yourself as to how you could consider both positive and negative impacts and think about some possible solutions that have been developed through the checklist process thus far.

 - Size (often referred to as “scale” and “massing”)